-Teacher Guidance: Preparing to teach about mental health and emotional wellbeing (2015).
-PSHE Association.
-Funded by the Department for Education (2015)
+Teacher Guidance: Preparing to teach about mental health and emotional wellbeing Young Minds 2025

 Keeping children safe in education - statutory guidance for schools and colleges.
-Department for Education (September 2018)
+Department for Education (September 2024 and annual updates)

 Supporting pupils at school with medical conditions - statutory guidance for governing bodies of maintained schools and proprietors of academies in England.
 Department for Education (2014 updated 2017)